From The Globe

 for the first time and offered prayers of thanksgiving for this improvement.

-The cornerstone, which had been in place for 102 years, yielded a tin
+The cornerstone, which had been in place for 102 years,

 box which was opened at a ceremony for several hundred parishioners.
 Msgr.